dbouwman/solution-plan/terminology.md

 An item of `type: "Solution"` with `typeKeywords: "Solution"`

-It's `/data` contains an array of `IDeployedItem` objects, which reference the operational items that were deployed with this Solution.
+It's `/data` contains an array of `ITemplateOutput` objects, which reference the operational items that were deployed with this Solution.

 ## Solution Template Item